qifun/stateless-future-akka/README.md

 ### Step 3: Receive and send message in the `Future` block

 There is a magic method `nextMessage.await` that receive the next message from the actor's mail box.
-Unlike in a `Actor.Receive`, you can receive multiple message sequentially:
+Unlike a normal `Actor.Receive`, You are able to receive multiple message sequentially in a `Future` block:

     import com.qifun.statelessFuture.akka.FutureFactory
     import akka.actor._